csommerl/js120/lesson2/lesson2_notes.md

 More particularly, it occurs when a method is passed as an argument to a function.
 The method's context is no longer then the original object but instead the global object.

-### Solutions
+### Solution 1: add `thisArg` to the function and use `call`

 One solution is to pass the object / expected execution context as a second argument and use the `call` method.

-...
+This also works for array methods such as `forEach`, `map`, and `filter`, which take an optional `thisArg` argument for setting the execution context.

+There are 2 disadvantages of this solution:

+1. Can't pass a context argument to the function, e.g., with functions from libraries.
+2. It's good to use fewer arguments if possible.

+### Solution 2: use `bind` and pass the resulting function

+There is 1 disadvantage of this solution:

+1. You can't tell the function's context by looking at how the function is invoked.

 ## [2.13 Dealing with Context Loss II](https://launchschool.com/lessons/1eaf5e37/assignments/dc50753a)